-Medium-sized charities may often be exposed to risks due to dependency on the skills and knowledge of a few key trustees or employees and volunteers, and a reliance on particular funders or third-party suppliers.
-They may also be susceptible to broader social, political or economic changes, for example interest rate fluctuations or inflation.
+Small charities may often be exposed to more risks than their larger counterparts due to dependency on the skills and knowledge of a few key trustees or employees and volunteers, and a reliance on particular funders or third party suppliers.
+Small charities may also be more susceptible to broader social, political or economic changes, for example interest rate fluctuations or inflation.